Dense bidisperse suspensions under non-homogenous shear

-In this direction, we propose a numerical study that aims at analysing non-trivial phenomena generated when bidispersed particles are suspended in an inhomogeneous Newtonian flow characterized by the linear super-imposition of a plain shear flow and a sinusoidal velocity profile, i.e.,~ with zero mean but a non-uniform shear-rate.
 The importance of studying non-uniform profiles is suggested e.g.,~by the experimental shear-rheometer, where the condition of plain shear is hard to reach due the presence of the solid walls that inevitably introduce local inhomogeneity.
+Also, the present configuration is a quite general configuration of any pressure driven flows in channels, which are characterised by a non-uniform mean shear-rate \citep{MUSACCHIO2014}.
 In particular, the goal of the work is to trigger a mechanism of particles migration that results in a demixing of the two phases.
 In this sense, many works dealt with dense granular flow, where demixing effects (e.g.,\ segregation) are of paramount interest to control and improve the industrial products quality \citep{SAVAGE1993a, SAVAGE1993b, DRAHUN1983, OTTINO2000, WIEDERSEINER2011, TUNUGUNTLA2014, UMBANHOWAR2019, DUAN2020, DUAN2021}.
 To unravel the physical mechanisms governing the segregation, many recent studies focused on the the single intruder particle limit \citep{TRIPATHI2013, GUILLARD2016, JING2017, VANDERVAART2018, JING2020, TREWHELA2021, JING2021} since it provides a simple, yet effective, test-case to investigate the problem.
 In particular, \citet{GUILLARD2016} carried out 2D numerical simulations where they proposed a method to measure the force acting on the intruder.
 This method was based on a virtual spring attached to the intruder that constrained it through a restoring force to oscillate around an equilibrium position.